whu-asurams/whu-asurams/README.md

 ## Objective
+To find a job in Machine Learning and AI

 Research in Data Clustering and Knowledge Graph
 1. Typed topology and its application to dataset, accepted to Topology and Its Applications